grafana/k6/README.md

 <br/>

 **k6** is a modern load-testing tool, built on [our years of experience](https://k6.io/about) in the performance and testing industries. k6 is built to be powerful, extensible, and full-featured.
-The key design goals are **high performance and the best developer experience**.
+The key design goals is to provide **the best developer experience**.

-k6 features include:
+k6 comes with the batteries included:

 - **Configurable load generation.** Even lower-end machines can simulate lots of traffic.
 - **Tests as code.** Reuse scripts, modularize logic, version control, and integrate tests with your CI.